kinecosystem/kin-website-docs/docs/documentation/ios-sdk.md

 KinClient(with: URL, network: Network, appId: AppId)
 ```

-- `with` The URL of the Horizon server providing access to the Kin Blockchain
+- `with` - the URL of the Horizon server providing access to the Kin Blockchain
-- `network` You declare which Kin Blockchain network you want to work with using the predefined enum value `Network.mainNet` or `Network.playground`.
+- `network` - you declare which Kin Blockchain network you want to work with using the predefined enum value `Network.mainNet` or `Network.playground`.
-- `appId` is a 4-character string assigned to you by Kin and used to identify your application.
-It contains only digits and upper and/or lower case letters.
+- `appId` - a 4-character string assigned to you by Kin and used to identify your application.
+It contains only digits and upper and/or lower-case letters.

-For instance, to initialize a Kin Client to use the Playground network.
+For instance, to initialize a Kin Client to use the Playground network, do the following:
 ```swift
 let url = "http://horizon-testnet.kininfrastructure.com"
 guard let providerUrl = URL(string: url) else {